Skip to main content

 Image from Drie Fleschjes

-Anyone with a strictly anthropological interest in Dutch drinking culture needs to head down to De Drie Fleschjes (the three little bottles), the oldest tasting room in the city.
-Located at the base of the Nieuwe Kerk, this well-worn proeflokaal (tasting room) was established in 1650, serving up jenever (a clear spirit flavoured with juniper), liqueurs and local beers to generations of patrons.
-The bartenders will be happy to give you advice on what to sample from the authentic casks displayed behind the old-timey bar.
+Anyone with a strictly anthropological interest in Dutch drinking culture must head down to De Drie Fleschjes, the oldest tasting room in the city.
+Located at the base of the Nieuwe Kerk, this well-worn proeflokaal (tasting room) was established in 1650, serving generations of patrons with jenever (a clear spirit flavoured with juniper), liqueurs, and local beers.
+The bartenders will gladly advise you on what to sample from the authentic casks displayed behind the old-timey bar.
 In-house bar snacks are as traditional as the tipples, including ossenworst (ox-sausage), meatballs in gravy and Beemster cheese with mustard.
-Lekker!

-Top tip: with the I amsterdam City Card, you’ll get a free shot of jenever to wet your whistle after a day of exploring.
+Tip: With the I amsterdam City Card, you’ll receive a complimentary tulip glass of jenever to wet your whistle after a day of exploring.

 Super Lyan